DanielBrechner/hurrdat_co2/README.md

 The potential correlation between these two variables is an important area of study as it could have significant implications for climate change research and policy.

+## Five features used in this project

+The features used in this project are listed in the atlantic_hurricanes.ipynb notebook for grading purposes.
+They are as follows;

+Feature 1.
+Read TWO data files (JSON,CSV, Excel, etc.).
+Feature 2.
+Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.
+Feature 3.
+Visualize your data.
+Make 3 matplotlib or seaborn visualizations to display your data.
+Feature 4.
+Best Practices.
+Utilize a virtual environment and include instructions in your README on how the user should set one up
+Feature 5.
+Interpretation of your data.

 ## Running this project

 This project uses Python 3.9.12 and Jupyter Notebook 6.5.2 and all dependencies are found in the requirements.txt file